 FUN Earth Day Scavenger Hunt

 Mix in a little fun by really observing the world around you with this fun Earth Day Scavenger Hunt.
-You can print it for FREE down below.
+You can get your Earth Day Scavenger Hunt in our Etsy Shop, download, print, and reuse year after year.
 This is a fun activity to mix in with all the learning, because let’s face it, sometimes a lot of talking can be overwhelming for kids.
 I hope that you found some of these Earth Day Activities for Kids something worth talking about this Earth Day!

 More Earth Day Related Posts: 7 Eco-Friendly Products to Replace Plastic Disposables